 What about Medicare and Medicaid?

-Interestingly, the Centers for Medicare and Medicaid Services (CMS) has taken the exact opposite tack.
-Government payers seem to be working to retain current COVID-related waivers.
-CMS has issued repeated reports and statements about making its waivers permanent until COVID-19 is no longer a public health emergency.
+Interestingly, the Centers for Medicare and Medicaid Services (CMS) is taking the exact opposite tack.
+Perhaps the telehealth financial analysts were right after all?
+Government payers seem to be working to retain current waivers, and CMS has made repeated statements about making its waivers permanent until COVID-19 is no longer a public health emergency.
 It has already proposed codifying many of them long-term, and more than a dozen laws are awaiting 2021 to be finalized.
 For details of recent CMS positions and a succinct summary of other laws scheduled to be given attention in January-February, see TBHI’s: October 2020 Telehealth Reimbursement News Update.

-States Are Stepping In to Prevent Telehealth Coverage Rollbacks?
+Which States Have Passed Laws to Prevent Telehealth Coverage Rollbacks?

-Six other states have pay-parity laws already in effect, according to the Center for Connected Health Policy.
+Six other states have pay-parity laws already in effect, according to Mei Wa Kwong, executive director of the Center for Connected Health Policy.
 These states are Delaware, Georgia, Hawaii, Minnesota, and New Mexico.
 Washington state’s law will go into effect on Jan.
 1, 2021, for a total of seven states to date.
 To learn more about your state’s plans to require telehealth payment past the PHE, visit your state’s insurance commissioner website, or contact the Center for Connected Health Policy.

-Now that consumers have experienced the power and convenience of telehealth, providers may work with their professional associations to exert continued pressure on payers to cover telehealth long term.
-If the pushback we are already witnessing from state legislators for telehealth coverage rollbacks is a predictor of the future, telehealth is here to stay, regardless of the financial strain on insurer’s wallets, but progress will be impeded.
+Now that consumers have experienced the power and convenience of telehealth, we are likely to see continued pressure on payers to cover telehealth long term.
+If the pushback we are already witnessing from state legislators for telehealth coverage rollbacks is a predictor of the future, telehealth is here to stay, regardless of the financial strain on insurer’s wallets.
 In the words of an 11/10/2020 announcement by HIMSS entitled, Billing Medicare and Private Payers for Telehealth Visits: What to Expect Post-Public Health Emergency:

 It can be expected that post-PHE, payers will enact policies to limit the scope of telehealth coverage.
 Many patients appreciate the convenience of telehealth and it is likely the number of telehealth visits will continue to increase post-PHE.
 As patients use telehealth to interact with their physicians more often, payers will be expected to reimburse more visits, negatively impacting their financial performance.